Breastfeeding, more than a loving contact

 - The WHO also recommends that mothers continue to breastfeed their children while also giving them other appropriate foods, until the age of two, if both mother and child are comfortable with it.

 - Many studies have confirmed the benefits of breastfeeding for the child’s nutrition, growth and development, as well as for the mother’s health.

 - Mother’s milk contains substances that nourish and protect your baby from infections.

 - Mother’s milk also contains fatty acids that are essential to the development of the baby’s brain and nervous system.

 - Breastfeeding promotes your young child’s intellectual development.

 - Breastfeeding makes your baby more resistant to infections such as diarrhea, otitis (ear infections) and pneumonia.

-- In suckling, your baby learn to control his appetite as he stop drinking when he is no longer hungry.
-This learning helps prevent him from gaining excess weight.
+- In suckling, your baby learns to control their appetite as they stop drinking when they are no longer hungry.
+This learning helps prevent them from gaining excess weight.

 - The warm contact provided by breastfeeding strengthens the relationship of emotional security between you and your child.

 - Researchers have observed that breastfeeding mothers have more self-confidence, less stress, and fewer bad moods.